-Communication and Media Studies majors, Soren O’Connell ’20 and Forrest Hunt ’20 are thankful for what they see as a once-in-a-lifetime chance at their young age – the opportunity to jump from Penguin Radio to professional baseball.
+Communication and Media Studies majors, Soren O’Connell ’20 and Forrest Hunt ’20 were thankful for what they saw as a once-in-a-lifetime chance at their young age – the opportunity to jump from Penguin Radio to professional baseball.

-Soren, a transfer student from UC Santa Cruz, is the new radio voice of the San Rafael Pacifics, defending champions in the independent Pacific Association.
+This summer Soren, a transfer student from UC Santa Cruz, was the new radio voice of the two-time defending champion San Rafael Pacifics in the independent Pacific Association.
 He replaced his classmate and Penguin Radio broadcast partner, Forrest, who after serving as the Pacifics’ radio play-by-play announcer last summer, became the director of media relations and broadcasting for the Pacifics’ Pacific Association rival, the Sonoma Stompers.

-That Forrest and Soren, two Dominican undergraduates in the School of Liberal Arts and Education, are getting real-world experiences as pros is priceless.
+That Forrest and Soren, two Dominican undergraduates in the School of Liberal Arts and Education, received real-world experiences as pros is priceless.

 “It’s absolutely sensational,” Soren says.
 “Broadcasting is a very difficult field to get into for many reasons, but I think it is primarily due to the fact that gaining formal experience is so difficult.
 So to be able to have this opportunity at the age of 22 is something that I am grateful for to a level that I can’t put into words.”